Hutlaw/Hutlaw.github.io/README.md

 # Hutlaw About ME Page
-# About Me Site Template

-This is a simple About Me site template that you can use for your own site.
-Feel free to use it as a starting point for your own site.
+This is a simple About Me page created for me(Hutlaw) to use for discord and maybe other sites

 ## How to Credit

-If you use this template for your site, please provide credit by including a link back to this repository in your site's footer.
+If you use this site as template for your site, please provide credit by including a link back to this repository in your site's footer.
 You can also mention my name (or username) somewhere on your site.
+I don't mind if you use the repository to make your own About Me page.
+If you do and have any questions, just send me a DM on discord.

 Example:
 "Built using the [About Me Site](https://hutlaw.github.io) used by [Hutlaw]((https://github.com/Hutlaw)). as a template"